 any time you change labs or your duties/risks change.

 5. If you elect to opt-in to medical surveillance, you must: Complete and turn in medical questionnaire (provided by ORC) to COMP using the fax or address on the form and; If needed meet with Occ.
 Health Physician; and If required meet with OLFS for respirator fit testing.
 Helpful hint: If you elect to opt in, complete OLFS and CITI required training while you are waiting to complete the additional AHHS Program requirements.

 Office of Laboratory and Field Safety training

-Note: OLFS training will be moving from Blackboard to a new learning management system Fall 2019.
+Note: OLFS training will be moving from Blackboard to a new learning management system Spring 2020.
 This same system will eventually become the portal for CMU offered animal user training.